 It seems most likely that the measures were deliberately developed to prohibit killing in battle.
-As Sections 3 and 4 of this paper clarify, many of the discourses explicitly state that the protagonist warriors implemented the measures because of their wish to avoid killing in battle, 49 or the texts teach the measures in connection with the precept against killing.
+As Sections 3 and 4 of this paper clarify, many of the discourses explicitly state that the protagonist warriors implemented the measures because of their wish to avoid killing in battle49, or the texts teach the measures in connection with the precept against killing.
 Comparison with Indian Classics supports that analysis.

-Some of the Indian Classics that include discourses on warfare, such as the $Mah\bar{a}bh\bar{a}rata$ ($S\bar{a}ntiparvan$), the Manusmrti, and the $Arthas\bar{a}stra$, teach measures that bear similarity to the Type 2 and 3 measures in the Buddhist scriptures, as discussed in Sections 3 and 4.5^{0} However, there are also differences, among which the most important, from the perspective espoused in Section 5, concern differences regarding a warrior's motivation for adhering to a certain measure.
-I will discuss the differences regarding the reason for or purpose of adherence to a particular measure, using the $Arthas\bar{a}stra$ specifically because it includes more discourses on similar measures than the $Mah\bar{a}bh\bar{a}rata$ ($S\bar{a}ntiparvan$) and the Manusmrti.
+Some of the Indian Classics that include discourses on warfare, such as the $Mah\bar{a}bh\bar{a}rata$ ($\hat{S}\bar{a}ntiparsvan$), the Manusmṛti, and the $Arthas\bar{a}stra$, teach measures that bear similarity to the Type 2 and 3 measures in the Buddhist scriptures, as discussed in Sections 3 and 4.5^{0} However, there are also differences, among which the most important, from the perspective espoused in Section 5, concern differences regarding a warrior's motivation for adhering to a certain measure.
+I will discuss the differences regarding the reason for or purpose of adherence to a particular measure, using the $Arthas\bar{a}stra$ specifically because it includes more discourses on similar measures than the $Mah\bar{a}bh\bar{a}rata$ ($\hat{S}\bar{a}ntiparvan$) and the Manusmṛti.51 observe precepts: this is also a precept.

-In the Arthśāstra, an interlocutor named Bhāradvāja teaches that a weaker king who is attacked by a stronger king and his army should wholly surrender.52 This measure is similar to the Buddhist village, a town, and a mountain village, when monks who observe precepts and are teachers (slob dpon) travel, [lay devotees who] hold weapons in hand go with them (der 'gro, literally 'go to that [monks' place]') in order to protect [the monks'] own lives: [this is] permitted by me.
-Lay devotees, householders, kings, and officials hold weapons to protect monks who observe precepts: this is also a precept.
 I declare so.
 However, one must not kill.
 One should hold a weapon for stopping [the enemy's attack].
 This is the precept of the excellently wise.")
 See (Shimoda 1993, pp. 247-50) for translation.
 See also (Shimoda 1991, pp. 12-33) and (Schmithausen 1999, pp. 57-58).
 The instruction "One must not kill" in the final part is not included in Faxian's Chinese translation of the same scripture (Shimoda 1991, pp. 28-29).